Maureen-osaghae/aws-security-portfolio/Security Observability with CloudWatch Dashboards.md

 This command:

-Gets your account ID automatically (the function name includes the account ID which is why this is needed) Invokes the security event generation Lambda function Shows the response with details of what events were created Adds a line break for readability
+Gets your account ID automatically (the function name includes the account ID which is why this is needed)

+Invokes the security event generation Lambda function

+Shows the response with details of what events were created

+Adds a line break for readability

 Wait a few seconds between each execution to allow CloudTrail to process the events.

 <img width="959" height="404" alt="image" src="https://github.com/user-attachments/assets/8fa17058-0ecb-40b5-8fab-6f1dd4af6457" />

-Step 7.1: Test Your Dashboard
+<h2>Step 7.1: Test Your Dashboard</h2>

 Let’s go back to the dashboard tab now.

 Set your dashboard time range to Last 30 minutes by clicking on “Custom” to see all your test data.